rackerlabs/technical-blog/content/blog/2020/2020-10-29-announcing-rackspace-government-cloud-expansion-and-partnership-with-vmware-and-dell/index.md

 - Comprehensive system security services as standard, including enterprise-grade endpoint protection, file integrity monitoring, and host-based Intrusion Prevention Systems (IPS) and Intrusion Detection Systems (IDS)
-- Unique combination of automation, accredited tooling, and human expertise, enabling governance and operations support
+- A unique combination of automation, accredited tooling, and human expertise, enabling governance and operations support
 - Support for NHS Digital and National Center for State Courts (NCSC) and Cabinet Office accreditation audits in the U.K.